verida/storage-node/README.md

 - DB_REJECT_UNAUTHORIZED_SSL: Boolean indicating if unauthorized SSL certificates should be rejected (`true` or `false`).
 Defaults to `false` for development testing.
 Must be `true` for production environments otherwise SSL certificates won't be verified.
 DB_PUBLIC_USER: Alphanumeric string for a public database user.
 These credentials can be requested by anyone and provide access to all databases where the permissions have been set to `public`.
 DB_PUBLIC_PASS: Alphanumeric string for a public database password.

-## About

-This server acts as middleware between web applications built using the [Verida Datastore](http://www.github.com/verida/datastore) and the underlying databases storing user data.

-Key features:

-- Ensure all API requests come from verified on chain users (via user signed messages)
-- Manage database users, linking them to valid on chain DID's
-- Manage permissions for individual databases
-- Add a second layer of security by managing per-database ACL validation rules
-- Providing applications with user's database DSN's (including user credentials)